Everlaw/nbts/README.md

 ### Installation

-For this plugin to work, you will need to have Node.js version 0.8.0 or later installed.
+For this plugin to work, you will need:
+* NetBeans 8.0.2 or later
+* Node.js 0.8.0 or later
+* TypeScript 1.5.3 or later

 Download the latest netbeanstypescript.nbm file from the [Releases](https://github.com/Everlaw/nbts/releases) page.
 Then, in NetBeans, go to Tools > Plugins, and select the "Downloaded" tab.
 Click "Add Plugins..." and locate the netbeanstypescript.nbm file.
 The TypeScript Editor should appear in the list.
 Select it and click "Install".

+Open a .ts file, right-click on its source code window and select "TypeScript Setup...".
+Locate the "lib" directory from your TypeScript installation.

 ### Notes

 * All .ts/.tsx files under a directory containing a tsconfig.json file are assumed to be part of that TypeScript project.
 * By default, "implicit any" errors are enabled, but are shown as warnings rather than errors.
 You may explicitly specify `"noImplicitAny": false` in a TypeScript project's tsconfig.json to disable "implicit any" errors altogether.

-### Versioning

-The version number of this plugin reflects the version of TypeScript it incorporates (currently 2.9.1), with an extra digit for new versions that do not involve a TypeScript update.
-We intend to keep this plugin up to date with new versions of TypeScript when they come out.

 ### Contributing